zivid/zivid-csharp-samples/README.md

     - [CameraInfo] - List connected cameras and print camera version and state information for each connected camera.
     - [CameraUserData] - Store user data on the Zivid camera.
-    - [CaptureWithDiagnostics] - Capture point clouds, with color, from the Zivid camera, with settings from YML file and diagnostics enabled.
+    - [CaptureWithDiagnostics] - Capture a 2D+3D frame and a 2D frame
+      from the Zivid camera with diagnostics enabled.
+    - [CheckHealth] - Poll the camera health check from a separate thread while capturing in the main thread, printing the statuses and values every second.
     - [FirmwareUpdater] - Update firmware on the Zivid camera.
     - [FrameInfo] - Read frame info from the Zivid camera.
     - [GetCameraIntrinsics] - Read intrinsic parameters from the Zivid